sfermigier/presentations/2025-roadmap-alliance/presentation.md

 ## **Gap 3: Market Visibility & Adoption**
 ### The Fight for Recognition

-**The Problem**: European solutions are often invisible, drowned out by the dominant marketing narratives of non-EU giants who sow doubt about the viability of Open Source.
+**The Problem**: European Open Source solutions are often invisible, drowned out by the dominant marketing narratives of non-EU giants.

 **The Consequence**: Public and private sectors alike default to non-sovereign solutions, not because they are better, but because they are better known.